HistoryThis section has been translated automatically.

 About 50 million patients are symptomatically ill worldwide; 400-900 million people are asymptomatic hosts.
 Ancylostoma used to be a disease of miners and workers in tunnel construction and the like.
 This is no longer the case.
 Today, its distribution is restricted to tropical and subtropical regions.
 In endemic areas (Africa, Southern Europe, Central and South America, Southern USA) a considerable part of the population is infected.
 Worm infection mainly occurs during work in rice fields and when walking barefoot on contaminated soil.

 EtiopathogenesisThis section has been translated automatically.

-The infection is predominantly percutaneous.
-The invasion of the hookworm larvae takes place on uncovered skin (mostly soles/back of the feet).
+Infection is predominantly percutaneous.
+Invasion of hookworm larvae occurs on uncovered skin (mostly soles/back of feet).
 Subsequent larval migration by the blood or lymphatic route into the pulmonary vessels (heart-lung passage).
-In the lungs they cause a volatile inflammation which clinically appears as eosinophilic Löffler infiltrate.
+In the lungs, they cause a volatile inflammation that clinically appears as an eosinophilic Löffler infiltrate.

 The lungs are exited via alveoli, bronchi, trachea.

-The larvae enter the pharynx, are swallowed and ultimately settle in the jejunum and ileum.
+Larvae enter the pharynx, are swallowed, and ultimately settle in the jejunum and ileum.
 There development to sexual maturity.

 Adult hookworms attach to the mucosa and suck blood.
 The presence of the worms causes abdominal pain, flatulence, loss of appetite with weight loss, and permanent iron deficiency anemia.
-The female worms release about 20,000 eggs daily, which are passed into the environment with the faeces.
+The female worms release about 20,000 eggs daily, which enter the environment with the feces.

 ManifestationThis section has been translated automatically.